 Response to review of “History of Wolves”

-This is a response to a Sunday Telegraph book review of Emily Fridlund’s debut novel “History of Wolves,” which includes a couple characters described as Christian Scientists.
+Below is our original response to a Sunday Telegraph book review of Emily Fridlund’s debut novel “History of Wolves,” which includes a couple of characters described as Christian Scientists.

 Sam Kitchener’s review of Emily Fridlund’s History of Wolves briefly alludes to Christian Scientists who “dismiss pain as ‘false belief in Mortal Mind’”.